 Studies show that people who receive recently-developed minimally invasive surgery still have significant sleep apnea and still need treatment.
 On the other hand, oral appliances tend to fully eliminate sleep apnea.

 However, actual studies show it doesn’t actually eliminate sleep apnea.
-In one study, promoted by AIRLIFT, the surgery reduces a person’s AHI (apnea-hypopnea index, a measure of sleep apnea) from 40 to 22.
+In one study, the surgery reduces a person’s AHI (apnea-hypopnea index, a measure of sleep apnea) from 40 to 22.
 This is a reduction from severe to moderate sleep apnea, but moderate sleep apnea is still dangerous and needs treatment.
 People need to reduce their AHI below 15 to significantly reduce their risk, although even lower is better.

 Another surgical technique being promoted is a less invasive form of traditional surgery reducing the volume of mouth and throat structures (like the uvula and tongue) to expand the airway.
 Preliminary trial results for this surgery were published just last week.
 They show patients saw their AHI reduce from about 50 to 20, again from severe to moderate.
 In addition, there were two serious complications among the surgery patients.